 - Re-setting or reusing the extension is NOT recommended.
 There is a felt liner inside the cuff that acts as a release membrane, so that when you remove the cuff, it does not pull at the hoof wall.

 Size #1 = Fits foals 1 - 6 weeks, maximum foot width 3''

 Size #2 = Fits foals 6 - 12 weeks, maximum foot width 3 1/2''

 Size #3 - has aluminum Plate - Maximum Foot Width 3.75"

 Click here for application instructions for sizes #1 and #2.

-Click here for application instructions for size #3 > > Rapid set glues can heat while curing, especially thickly applied & can > scald tiny hooves.
+Click here for application instructions for size #3

+Rapid-set glues can heat while curing.
+Especially when thickly applied & can scald tiny hooves.
 Monitor the temp with your hands.
-A cool damp cloth > can be applied to pull out some heat if required.
+A cool damp cloth can be applied to pull out some heat if required.